cinderblock/HyparHut/README.md

 ## Folding Pattern

 The preferred folding pattern is similar to an accordion.
-Because of this, picking where the side walls fold is not the seemingly obvious midpoint, but actually slightly off center so that when folded flat, all of the edges meet correcty.
+Because of this, picking where the side walls fold is not the seemingly obvious midpoint, but actually slightly off center so that when folded flat, all of the edges meet correctly.

 It is also possible to use a "zig-zag" pattern and reversing the hinges to make the walls "unwrap".
-This makes the setup take a little longer but enables different packing configurations that might be desierable.
+This makes the setup take a little longer but enables different packing configurations that might be desirable.

 ## Purchase List